-Boeing to pay $25 million to settle fraud charge at drone unit Insitu sparked by whistleblower complaint
+Boeing to pay $25 million to settle fraud charge at drone unit Insitu sparked sky whistleblower complaint

 Boeing’s drone subsidiary, Insitu, will pay $25 million to settle a federal lawsuit accusing it of fraudulently overcharging the government on no-bid military contracts by billing for new parts but using recycled ones.

-The whistleblower who brought the original case, D R O’Hara, who was fired by Boeing, will get $4.625 million as a share of that penalty for uncovering the fraud.
+The whistleblower who brought the original case, D R O’Hara, who was fired by Boeing, will get $4.625 million of that sum for uncovering the alleged fraud.
 Insitu will also have to pay O’Hara’s legal expenses.

-The Department of Justice alleged Insitu “knowingly submitting materially false cost and pricing data” for contracts to supply surveillance drones to both the U.S. Special Operations Command (SOCOM) and the Navy, according to a statement Tuesday.
+The Department of Justice accused Insitu of “knowingly submitting materially false cost and pricing data” for contracts to supply surveillance drones to both the U.S. Special Operations Command (SOCOM) and the Navy, according to a statement Tuesday.

 Insitu does not admit any wrongdoing, and said in a statement that “our disclosures to the government at the time satisfied all requirements.”